 Solution 1: Restoring Missing Desktop Icons

-Starting with the simplest case of missing folders in Windows: If your formerly cluttered Desktop is now barren, your desktop most likely has a case of the hidden icons.
+Starting with the simplest case of missing documents in Windows: If your formerly cluttered Desktop is now barren, your desktop most likely has a case of hidden icons.
 Your other files should be safe in this situation.

 To restore your Desktop icons, simply open your Desktop and right-click anywhere on the desktop wallpaper.
-When the menu opens, expand View, click on “Show desktop icons”.
+When the menu opens, expand View > “Show desktop icons”.

 Solution 2: Logging Into the Correct User Account

-If your laptop is home to two different user accounts, check if you logged into your own.
-System errors can also sign users into a “temporary” account, such as after a major update that went awry.
-In both situations, you end up thinking that you have missing folders in Windows.
+If your laptop is home to two different user accounts, check if you have logged into your own.
+System errors can also sign users into a “temporary” account, after a major update that went awry.
+In both situations, you end up thinking that all your files are disappeared from the computer.

 Fortunately, you may not lose files in situations like these – you just cannot access them.
 There are two ways to resolve this.
-In the first method, you simply check which account you logged into, and sign out.
-In the second, you look for an error message that indicates your account is temporary or has a different error.
+In the first method, simply check which account you logged into.
+If it is the wrong account, just sign out of that account and sign in to the right one.
+In the second, you should look for an error message that indicates whether your account is temporary or has some other error.

 First Method – In Case of an Incorrectly Logged Account